binhtran04/flashcards/README.md

 `expo start`

 Start the development.
-You can choose run on real devices, simulators, or web.
+You can choose run on real devices, emulators, or web.
+Other option can run `npm start`

 Check [package.json](package.json) for more scripts